raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 <a name="bridging"></a>
 ## Setup the network bridge

-A bridge network device in the Raspberry Pi will join the Ethernet and wireless networks using its built-in interfaces.
+A bridge network device running on the Raspberry Pi will connect the Ethernet and wireless networks using its built-in interfaces.

 ### Create a bridge device and populate the bridge